Quantum sketching protocols for Hamming distance and beyond: Introduction

 Note that there exists a corresponding classical protocol in the SMP model with shared randomness, with a similar complexity.
 One way to see this is that the quantum protocol is ultimately based on the use of the swap test to approximately compute the inner product between unit vectors, for which there is an efficient classical protocol in this model~\cite{kremer99}.

-We then generalise Theorem \ref{thm:main} to other distance measures: in particular, those which can be interpreted as distances in graphs.
+We then generalise Theorem~\ref{thm:main} to other distance measures: in particular, those which can be interpreted as distances in graphs.
 A graph $G = (V,E)$ is fixed in advance, and each of Alice and Bob is given a vertex of $G$ ($v$ and $w$, respectively).
 They aim to approximately compute $d_G(v,w)$, the length of a shortest path in $G$ between $v$ and $w$, up to relative error $\epsilon$.

-We first observe that Theorem \ref{thm:main} can be applied to give an efficient protocol for this problem whenever there is a distance-preserving embedding of $G$ into the hypercube: the graph whose vertex set is $\{0,1\}^m$, for some $m$, and where two vertices are connected by an edge whenever their Hamming distance is 1.
+We first observe that Theorem~\ref{thm:main} can be applied to give an efficient protocol for this problem whenever there is a distance-preserving embedding of $G$ into the hypercube: the graph whose vertex set is $\{0,1\}^m$, for some $m$, and where two vertices are connected by an edge whenever their Hamming distance is 1.
 In fact, this can be generalised further, to graphs which are embeddable into the hypercube such that distances are preserved up to a constant factor $k$.
 Such graphs are known as $\ell_1$-graphs, because it turns out that this criterion is equivalent to the existence of a distance-preserving embedding of the graph in $\ell_1$~\cite{Chepoi2008}.
 The class of $\ell_1$-graphs includes all trees, median graphs, Hamming graphs, and Johnson graphs~\cite{Chepoi2008}.
-(We include in the Appendix a characterization of $\ell_1$-graphs which we were not able to find in the literature.)